 The CNAME points to the domain you want the original domain to redirect to.
 So if you want mydomain.com to point to myhosting.com/mydomain, you’d add myhosting.com/mydomain in your domain registrar’s admin screens.

 Here’s my registrar’s DNS admin screen, showing the options you have:

 If you use the CNAME, select CNAME (Alias) and type the address for the new site on your hosting (i.e. myhosting.com/mydomain) in the Address field.
 The domain will automatically point to the right place and you can skip the next step which is creating the add-on domain.

 Another option is to configure the A record for your domain to point to the IP address where your hosting is.

 Like the CNAME record, this only affects the website, not email.
 Use the same DNS screen as you would for the CNAME, select A and type in the IP address.
 Your hosting provider will give you this or you’ll be able to find it in cPanel or your hosting admin screens.

-Note: If you do this you’ll still need to set up the addon domain.
+Note: If you do this, you must still set up the add-on domain.

 You can skip this step if you used the CNAME option above.